Criedor/wdys_api/README.md

               or
               projects, basepages

-->On initial load of the extension by a TR he gets all his translation pages and the related projects
+"/translators/extension/initial" -> On initial load of the extension by a TR he gets all his translation pages and the related projects

     post    /translators/extension/initial